Learning junta distributions, quantum junta states, and QAC$^0$ circuits: Introduction

-For the upper bound, we use the quantum state certification algorithm of B\u{a}descu, O'Donnell, and Wright \cite{buadescu2019quantum}, while for the lower bound, we reduce the problem of testing junta-ness to test whether a state is maximally mixed \cite{odonnell2015quantum}.
+For the upper bound, we use the quantum state certification algorithm of B\u{a}descu, O'Donnell, and Wright \cite{BOW19}.
+For the lower bound, we reduce the testing junta-ness to testing whether a state is maximally mixed \cite{OW21}.